jcascante/brew-master-ai/backend/README.md

       "text_preview": "The brewing process begins with malting..."
     }
   ],
+  "confidence": 0.92,
+  "quality": "high",
-  "query": "What is the basic process of brewing beer?"
+  "query": "What is the basic process of brewing beer?", "conversation_id": "session_123"
 }
 ```